openalea/grapheditor/README.md

 and editing.
 The goal is to generalise as much as can be of the visualisation and interaction process so the users of this package can more easily define how a tree or a dataflow should be viewed and interacted with.
-To acheive this, we make more heavy use of the observer/observed system from `openalea.core` and define contracts that need to be satisfied by both the observers and the observed so that they collaborate nearly out-of-the-box.
+To achieve this, we make more heavy use of the observer/observed system from `openalea.core` and define contracts that need to be satisfied by both the observers and the observed so that they collaborate nearly out-of-the-box.
 We also create a mapping between graph types and viewing strategies.
 If the graph is a dataflow